By Dr. Mercola

 - Previous studies have shown that CLA reduces body fat while preserving muscle tissue, and may also increase your metabolic rate.
 A study published in the American Journal of Clinical Nutrition found that people who took 3.2 grams of CLA a day had a drop in fat mass of about 0.2 pounds a week (that's about one pound a month) compared to those given a placebo.

 Since CLA cannot be manufactured in the human body, you must get it from your diet.
-And your best dietary source of CLA is grass-fed beef.
+And your best dietary source of CLA is organic grass-fed beef.

 What's the Deal with Grass-Fed Beef?